davidmoten/remdis/README.md

 remdis
 ======

-Scala project for distributing jar based tasks to a cluster of remote workers using Scala actors (Akka might be better).
+Scala project for distributing self contained jar based tasks to a cluster of remote workers using Scala actors (not Akka).

 Status: *pre-alpha*